puppetlabs/puppetserver/documentation/puppet-api/v4/catalog.markdown

 `capture_logs`
 Whether to return the errors and warnings that occurred during compilation alongside the catalog in the response body.

+`log_level`
+The logging level to use during the compile when `capture_logs` is true.
+Options are 'err', 'warning', 'info', and 'debug'.

 ### Schema